Hercules (1829 ship): Invention of the compound steam engine

 The engine of Agrippina was a high pressure steam engine.
 Its two high pressure cylinders had a diameter of 21 inch and a 5 feet stroke.
 In a first plan Roentgen wanted to add two low pressure cylinders, but this was found to be too expensive.
 Roentgen then got the idea to add a single large low pressure cylinder.
 The low-pressure cylinder would re-use the steam of the high-pressure cylinders, which would otherwise escape into the atmosphere.
 The low-pressure cylinder came from the failed ocean liner Atlas.
 Its diameter was 4 feet 6 inch.
 In March 1829 a shaft for the low-pressure cylinder was to be made from a shaft taken from James Watt.

 This combination of high- and low-pressure cylinders was not new.
 It had been invented and was in use as a Woolf Engine.
 The essential difference with Roentgen's compound steam engine was that Roentgen used a receiver, which received the steam used by the high pressure cylinders while the intake of the low-pressure cylinder was still closed.
 This is the essential difference between a Woolf Engine and a compound steam engine.

 The Dutch Professor Harry Lintsen (1949+) made a reconstruction of how the compound steam could be invented in the then backwards Netherlands.
 He noted that Fijenoord / NSM's repair ship was led by N.O.
 Harvey (1801-1861).
 Harvey's uncle H. Harvey owned a machine factory and foundry in Hayle, Cornwall.
 At this factory, Arthur Woolf worked on perfecting the Woolf Engine.
 Furthermore, an aunt of Harvey Jr., Jane Harvey, married Richard Trevithick, who visited Fijenoord in 1828.
 It is known that Roentgen and N.O.
 Harvey made all kinds of plans to use Woolf engines on ships.
 The result was a 'Dutch' invention of the compound steam engine.

 (Re)launch

 On 26 June 1829 Roentgen gave a general order to hasten the work on Hercules as much as possible, so that she could be launched again.
-A second launch seems strange, but Fijenoord indeed had a patent slip, which had e.g. pulled the German steamboat Concordia out of the water for repairs in 1827.
+A second launch seems strange, but Fijenoord indeed had a patent slip, which had pulled the German steamboat Concordia out of the water for repairs in 1827.